hasura/graphql-engine/docs/graphql/manual/guides/deployment/google-kubernetes-engine-cloud-sql.rst

 Create a Kubernetes Cluster
 ---------------------------

-Before creating the cluster, we need to enable the Kubernetes Engine API.
+Before creating the cluster, we need to enable the Kubernetes engine API.
 Visit the below link in a browser to enable the API.
 Replace ``hasura`` at the end of the URL with your project name, in case you're not using the same name.
 Note that, you will need a billing account added to the project to enable the API.